docker-library/docs/jetty/content.md

 	JAVA_OPTIONS  =
 	TMPDIR        =  /tmp/jetty

-Webapps can be [deployed](https://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications) in `/var/lib/jetty/webapps`.
+## Deployment

+Webapps can be [deployed](https://www.eclipse.org/jetty/documentation/current/quickstart-deploying-webapps.html) under `/var/lib/jetty/webapps` in the usual ways (WAR file, exploded WAR directory, or context XML file).
+To deploy your application to the `/` context, use the name `ROOT.war`, the directory name `ROOT`, or the context file `ROOT.xml` (case insensitive).

+For older EOL'd images based on Jetty 7 or Jetty 8, please follow the [legacy instructions](https://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications) on the Eclipse Wiki and deploy under `/usr/local/jetty/webapps` instead of `/var/lib/jetty/webapps`.

 ## Read-only container

-To run `jetty` as a read-only container, have Docker create the `/tmp/jetty` and `/run/jetty` directories as volumes:
+To run `%%REPO%%` as a read-only container, have Docker create the `/tmp/jetty` and `/run/jetty` directories as volumes:

-	docker run -d --read-only -v /tmp/jetty -v /run/jetty jetty:9
+	docker run -d --read-only -v /tmp/jetty -v /run/jetty %%REPO%%:9

 Since the container is read-only, you'll need to either mount in your webapps directory with `-v /path/to/my/webapps:/var/lib/jetty/webapps` or by populating `/var/lib/jetty/webapps` in a derived image.